poipoiPIO/mopclip/README.md

 val manyDigits = manyC digitP;
 ```

+> infix many1C : 'a parser -> 'a list parser

+It has the same behevior as the `manyC` combinator, but required at least one successful `'a parser` application to parse successefully

 ##### sepBy:
 > infix sepBy : 'a parser -> 'b parser -> 'a list parser

 Parses sequence of parsers separated by the parser.
 For example, you might look in the csv-parser example above.

+> infix sepBy1 : 'a parser -> 'b parser -> 'a list parser

+It has the same behevior as the `sepBy`, but required at least one sepBy unit to parse successefully

 ##### Applicatives:
 Let's write some parsers using applicative operations!